Discrimination In the Workplace is All too Common

-At least four out of every 10 women in the United States have said that they’ve endured some type of discrimination at work, according to a recent Pew Research Center study.
+At least four out of every 10 women in the United States have said that they have endured some type of discrimination at work, according to a recent Pew Research Center study.
 The types of discrimination reported cover the spectrum: from a gender-based pay gap to getting passed over for a promotion or a job due to gender.

-Unfortunately, a recent report from the Equal Employment Opportunity Commission (“EEOC”), the federal agency responsible for enforcing federal anti-discrimination laws, shows that discrimination in the work place is all too common.
+Unfortunately, a recent report from the Equal Employment Opportunity Commission (“EEOC”), the federal agency responsible for enforcing federal anti-discrimination laws, shows that discrimination in the workplace is all too common.
 In 2017 alone, the EEOC reports receiving more than 84,000 charges of workplace discrimination.
 In that same year, the EEOC resolved more than 99,000 complaints, resulting in $398 million in compensation.

 Reports of workplace discrimination in Ohio and Kentucky were also high.
 In Ohio, the EEOC received nearly 2,400 discrimination complaints, while in Kentucky the EEOC received nearly 900 discrimination complaints.

 If you have suffered discrimination at work, you need to speak with an employment attorney.
 You could have grounds for a discrimination claim and there are strict time limits on when you can bring a claim.
 Fill out our Free Case Evaluation form now.